0406 432 691

 3. Reset Your Alerts

 Every family lives differently.
-The old owner might have had the sirens set to “quiet” or turned off notifications forCertain doors.
-Part of a takeover is resetting these rules.
-We can help you set up “Stay Mode” for when you sleep and ensure your phone gets a loud alert if something is wrong.
+The old owner might have had the sirens set to “quiet” or turned off notifications for certain doors.
+Part of a takeover is resetting these rules, since a reset returns many options to factory settings and alert rules may need to be rebuilt from scratch.
+We can help you create a simple scenario for sleep mode or away mode after the takeover, and review whether any old automations are disabled before you rely on them.

 Ajax Takeover FAQ